The Talent Management Process: A Definitive Guide for 2026

 • Bringing in independent talent to support teams during periods of high intensity

-When your teams are performing well, it’s a good idea to recognize their hard work at a group or individual level.
+When your teams are performing well, you’ll want to recognize their hard work at both the group and individual level, as appropriate to the circumstance and depending on each person’s comfort with public displays of appreciation.
 This helps team members feel seen and appreciated.
-Recognition can further reinforce their engagement with your organization.
+Recognition can also reinforce engagement and retention within your organization.

 Team recognition can take several forms, including: